-Life is not about reaching a big goal - but about mastering many small stages.
-Laura Malina Seiler is Mindful Empowerment Coach and expert for mental strength and mindfulness.
-She knows: "Our life is the sum of the decisions we make every day.
-We are what we do repeatedly."
-So every now and then it's time for something new.
-But change is not easy for most of us.
-Because changes and innovations require that we do something fundamentally different than before.
+Life is not about reaching one big goal - but about mastering many small stages.
+Laura Malina Seiler is a Mindful Empowerment Coach and an expert in mental strength and mindfulness.
+She knows, "Our lives are the sum of the choices we make every day.
+We are what we repeatedly do."
+So every once in a while, it's time for something new.
+However, change doesn't come easily to most of us.
+That's because change and innovation require us to do something fundamentally different than we did before.
 Laura Malina Seiler: "Many people always do the same thing, but hope for different results.
 That can't work."
-It tells you how to bring positive changes into your life.
+She tells you how to create positive changes into your life.

-But why do we find change so difficult?
-Why are Habits so powerful that we can barely escape them?
+But why do we actually find change so difficult?
+Why are Habits so powerful that we can hardly break away from them?
 One of the reasons is that our habits are predictable and comfortable.
-Changes, on the other hand, are physically and mentally exhausting.
-Our environment does not always play along either, which makes the process even more difficult.
-The good news is that you can learn to welcome change.
-That's why we would like to present you with exciting facts about change today, which can become the absolute Game Changer for you.
-Are you ready to take control of your life and make room for positive changes?
-Well, then let's go!
+Change, on the other hand, is physically and mentally exhausting.
+Our environment doesn't always play along either, making the process even more difficult.
+The positive news is that you can learn to embrace change.
+That's why today we want to introduce you to exciting facts about change that can become an absolute game changer for you.
+Are you ready to take charge of your life and make room for positive change?
+Well, let's do it!

-Our habits form our Comfort zone - and we're very reluctant to leave them.
-That's why we can only rarely take a really big step.
-But this is not bad at all, because usually it is the many small steps that lead us to the life we want to live.
-There is a biochemical reason why even small steps are sometimes very difficult for us.
-Laura Malina Seiler explains: "If you have conditioned yourself over a long period of time to do something specific, your body releases messenger substances and happiness hormones as soon as you do this thing.
+Our habits form our Comfort zone - and we are extremely reluctant to leave them.
+That's why we can only take a really big step in the rarest of cases.
+But that's not a bad thing, because it's usually the many small steps that lead us to the life we want to live.
+There is a biochemical reason why sometimes even small steps are very difficult for us.
+Laura Malina Seiler explains, "If you've conditioned yourself over a long period of time to do something specific, your body will release neurotransmitters and happy hormones as soon as you do that thing.
 The catch?
-Through the positive messengers your body produces a pleasant hormone cocktail - and does everything it can to get it again and again.
+Because of the positive neurotransmitters, your body produces a pleasant cocktail of hormones - and does everything it can to keep getting them.

-But of course that is not the solution.
-So what can you do to trick your body and bring positive changes in your life?
-Laura Malina Seiler knows: "What you want to achieve must be emotionally more positively charged than what your body has received so far.
-So you have to create a feeling that is stronger than your body's addiction to its hormone cocktail."
+But of course, that's not the solution.
+So what can you do to trick your body and create positive Changes in your life to bring?
+Laura Malina Seiler knows, "What you want to achieve has to be more emotionally positively charged than what your body has been getting so far.
+So you need to create a feeling that's stronger than your body's addiction to its hormone cocktail."

 Visualize big goals, but still think in many small steps.
-Make changes as easy as possible.
-Your body has got used to something and wants it back.
-But this has nothing to do with whether this thing is right or wrong.
-Often it is sugar, cigarettes, alcohol or other luxury and consumer goods.
-Your body does everything it can to reach its goal - even though sugar and co. are of course not good for it.
+Make change as easy as possible for yourself.
+Your body has gotten used to something and wants it back.
+But that has nothing to do with whether that thing is right or wrong.
+Because often it is sugar, cigarettes, alcohol or other stimulants and consumer goods.
+Your body does everything it can to get to its goal - even though sugar and the like are of course not good for it.

-So your goal is: Be mentally stronger than the biochemical cravings of your body!
-Discipline is like a muscle that you can train.
-Laura Malina Seiler: "How can you end this inner conflict?
-By gradually restoring the harmony between body and mind.
-Because at some point your body no longer asks for the old information, but for the new one.
-You can reprogram yourself so that your body soon starts working for you again and not against you."
+So your goal is: Be mentally stronger than the biochemical craving of your body!
+Discipline is like a muscle that you can exercise.
+Laura Malina Seiler: "How you can end this inner conflict?
+By gradually restoring the harmony between your body and mind.
+Because at some point, your body no longer asks for the old information, but for the new.
+You can reprogram yourself so that soon your body will be working for you again and not against you."

 So success comes when you get into action.
-Laura Malina Seiler: "We are what we do every day repeatedly.
-If you want to achieve your vision at some point, then you have to start on a small scale today.
-You are stronger than your need to receive the happiness hormones right now.
-Be stronger than the short-term stimuli that trigger you everywhere.
+Laura Malina Seiler: "We are what we repeatedly do every day.
+If you want to achieve your vision someday, you have to start in small ways today.
+You are stronger than your need to get the happy hormones right now.
+Be stronger than the short-term stimuli that triggers you everywhere.
 Long-term thinking is more important than a short-term release of Dopamine.
-Don't give up what you want to accomplish in your life long term for something you want right now."
+Don't give up what you want to accomplish in your life in the long run for something you want right now."